sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 ### Workloads are monitored and alerted to abnormal behavior
 #### Activate Microsoft Defender for Cloud and its comprehensive protection plans

-**Has the organization enabled Microsoft Defender for Cloud along with its specific protection plans for servers, storage, containers, SQL, and other supported resource types to enhance security measures?**
+**Has the organization enabled Microsoft Defender for Cloud along with its specific protection plans for servers, storage, containers, SQL, and other supported resource types to enhance security measures?** (Score Legacy)

 - Legacy: The organization has not implemented Microsoft Defender for Cloud or its specific protection plans, leading to potential vulnerabilities in cloud infrastructure and resources.
 This absence of comprehensive security monitoring and threat protection measures may result in increased risk of cyberattacks and security breaches.
     - Indicators: